reginash99/Rescue-mate/README.md

 # Whisper
 We install whisper using the command: pip install openai-whisper (still inside the same conda environment).
-Then we import whisper inside mamba (interface.py) and after mamba is done cleaning up the background noise but before it is saved we call whisper to transcribe it and save the transcription as a json file.
+Then we import whisper inside mamba (interface.py).
+After each check and subsequent filter combo is deemed appropriate, whisper is used to transcribe.
+The transcription from whisper is used by several functions to calculate a score that validates how 'correct' it is, this score is then used to compare this script with the next one to determine which is best, in the end, only the best one is written/saved
+Whisper is also fine tuned with parameters and a prompt in german (the prompt might still need work) Extra functions are also implemented to ensure the repetition of words or sentences whisper does sometimes doesnt happen again.

 # Filters
-We changed how the interface.py processes audio by making it cut the audio into 3 second chunks, thus improving the speed.
 We added deepfilternet3 for speech enhancement and a bandpass filter for more thorough noise cleaning.
 To install this you need to run the command: pip install deepfilternet.
 After these, then whisper is called to transcribe.
 We are using the "small" model for whisper because it takes less time, we might use "medium" as well, this is still being tested.
-The pipeline so far looks like this:

-SEMamba -> Bandpass filter -> deepfilternet3 -> Whisper

-After testing chunking the audio file, the resulting transcription was of bad quality, so we decided to go back to how originally mamba processed files with a few changes.
-One change is to use .half() when loading mamba in order to save memory, as the model is large, it saves memory by using half-precision floats.
-We also changed mamba's model parameter hop_size (they are samples between successive frames) from 100 to 200.
+We  changed mamba's model parameter hop_size (they are samples between successive frames) from 100 to 200.

 With these changes we managed to make the entire pipeline run in under approximately 30 seconds for a 1 minute audio input, which is a great improvement from the initial 3 minutes that this took.